 Everyone loves French fries, right?

 They are crispy, crunchy, and satisfying.
-And because they soak up all the juices and provides texture, they’re one of the best side dishes for sausage and peppers.
+And because they soak up all the juices and provide texture, they’re one of the best side dishes for sausage and peppers.

 Consequently, french fries are my go-to side dish.
 I could eat them every day and never get sick of them.